bimbolabuari/mv-RoR-blog/README.md

 # mv-blog-app

-> This is a Microverse exercise on using controllers to handle requests and render views in Rails, Use Ruby Gems as a software packages system, understand Rails naming conventions, use params from browser requests in a safe way.
+> This is a Microverse exercise on using controllers to handle requests and render views in Rails, Use Ruby Gems as a software packages system, understand Rails naming conventions, use params from browser requests in a safe way,Write tests for controllers.

 ## Built With

 - Rails

+### Run the application

+Run  `bundle install`
+Run `yarn install --check-files`
+Run `rails db:create`, `rails db:migrate`
+Run `rails server`

+ ### Tests
+Run `bundle exec rspec`

 ## Authors